 Diverticulitis is often a mild problem, but it can sometimes cause persistent abdominal pain and complications.
 If you have any symptoms of diverticulitis, the highly experienced team at Colon and Rectal Surgeons of Greater Hartford can help you manage your condition and keep the pain under control.
-New England’s largest specialist colorectal practice provides services at its convenient offices in Bloomfield, South Windsor, and Plainville, Connecticut.
+New England’s largest specialist colorectal practice provides services at its convenient offices in Bloomfield, South Windsor, Enfield, and Plainville, Connecticut.
 Call the office nearest you today to schedule a consultation or book an appointment online.

 Diverticulitis is an inflammation or infection of pouches called diverticula in your digestive system.